(163) Hope fades: Real Hope and octopus manifest

 I asked him about life after Brookside and he said that he had moved to Bermuda a few years before as he had family out here.

-Bermudan businessman, Barron, mentions a David Hope working at the Arcade barber´s.
-Seems probable either that he was a relative of Jason´s or, more likely, Jason himself, for I was later to see some TV footage of him in a "where are they now" context playing tennis in Bermuda.)
+(In the final part of his interview, Bermudan businessman, Barron, mentions David Hope working at the Arcade barber's.
+Seems likely either that he was a relative of Jason's or, more likely, Jason himself, for I was later to see some TV footage of him in a "where are they now" context playing tennis in Bermuda.)

 Brookside was unusual amongst soap operas in that it is filmed not on a set but in a cul-de-sac that is part of a real Liverpool housing estate.
 Mr Hope mentioned how there was occasional resentment from the local residents at the filming amongst them, for they were often asked to be quiet or keep out of shot.